I graded to 4th Dan on 28th August, 2011. I put a few photos on my blog page if you'd like to see them.

 And also this small movie of a multiple break at my First Dan grading.

-Breaking roofing tiles with my hand, during the grading for black belt.
+Breaking roofing tiles with my hand, during the grading for black belt (when I was 60).

 Black belt at the age of 60, Second Dan at 62.
 Third Dan just before turning 65.